shivanithorve01/DSA/README.md

 9.Largest Sum of Contiguous Subarray : (find subarray whose sum is max)
 	Approach 1 = Brute force using 2 nested for loops Best Approach = Kadane's Algorithm
+10.Minimum no of jumps to reach an end of an array :
+	Approach 1 = DP Approach
+	Best Approach = Greedy Approach